cColds/recursion/README.md

 1. Only designed for sorting numbers in ascending order.
 2. Uses `shift()` to get the first item in the array, while removing it, which helps with brevity; however, it's sluggish.
+3. Utilise `concat` to append array of items to `mergeArray`, if low or high has no items.